Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Analytical findings

 The interpolating quenched statistical pressure related to the partition function (\ref{def:partfunct_GuerraRS}) is introduced as

 and, in the thermodynamic limit,

-Of course, by setting $t=1$ we recover the original model: the interpolating pressure recovers the original one (\ref{PressureDef_unsup}), that is $\mathcal A_{N,K,M, \beta, r }^{(P)} (J) = \mathcal{A}^{(P)}_{N,K, M, \beta, r}(J, t=1 )$, and analogously for the partition function, the standard Boltzmann measure and the related averages. \end{definition}
+Of course, by setting $t=1$ we recover the original model: the interpolating pressure recovers the original one (\ref{PressureDef_unsup}), that is $\mathcal A_{N,K,M, r, \beta }^{(P)} (J) = \mathcal{A}^{(P)}_{N,K, M, r, \beta}(J, t=1 )$, and analogously for the partition function, the standard Boltzmann measure and the related averages. \end{definition}

-As anticipated, the following analytical results are obtained under the RS assumption, namely assuming the self-averaging property for any order parameter $X$, i.e. the ﬂuctuations around their expectation values vanish in the thermodynamic limit.
-In distributional sense, this corresponds to
+As anticipated, the following analytical results are obtained under the RS hypothesis, namely assuming that, in the thermodynamic limit, the distribution of the generic order parameter $X$ is centered at its expectation value w.r.t. the interpolating measure $\bar X := \langle X \rangle_t$ with vanishing fluctuations for all t, that is,

-where $\bar X = \langle X \rangle_t$ is the expectation value w.r.t. the interpolating measure.
-Although this assumption is not fulfilled by this kind of systems (at least not everywhere in the space of control parameters), it is usually adopted as it yields only small quantitative corrections and, further, a full replica-symmetry-breaking theory for these systems is still under construction (see e.g., \cite{Crisanti-RSB,Steffan-RSB,AABO-JPA2020,AAAF-JPA2021,AndreaRSB}).
+Although this assumption is not fulfilled by this kind of systems (at least not everywhere in the space of control parameters), it is usually adopted as it yields only small quantitative corrections and, further, a full replica-symmetry-breaking theory for these systems is still under construction (see e.g., \cite{Crisanti-RSB,Steffan-RSB,AABO-JPA2020,AAAF-JPA2021,Albanese2021}).

 We now proceed to determine the self-consistency equations for the order parameters by extremizing the quenched statistical pressure; to this aim it is mathematically convenient to take the thermodynamic limit and split the discussion in two cases: the high-storage regime $b=P-1$ (corresponding to the highest load allowed \cite{Baldi,Bovier,AFMJMP2022}) and the low-storage regime $b<P-1$; as stressed above, in both cases, we shall consider only even values of $P$ and, specifically, $P \geq 4$\footnote{The case $P=2$ corresponds to the unsupervised Hopfield model treated in \cite{EmergencySN}; the assumption $P \geq 4$ is used in the proof of Theorem \ref{P_quenched} in Appendix \ref{app:proofP-1}.}.